microsoft/azure-pipelines-yaml/design/environment.md

   pool:
     vmImage: 'Ubuntu 16.04'
   environment: production    # create environment and/or record deployments
+  strategy:                  # runOnce/blue green/rolling/canary, with lifecycle hooks viz, pre/post healthcheck, swap etc
+    runOnce:                 # default strategy
       steps:
       - script: echo deploy web pkg
 ```

 **Note**:
+- Clear separation of deployments from generic build/compute only jobs.
+- Deployment job expands into multiple jobs viz., agent, server/gate that can perform complex orchestrations with extensible lifecycle hooks.
-- Existing `job` supports `matrix` and `parallel` strategies, adding `environment` support to it would add additional **mutually exclusive strategies** viz. `canary`, `blueGreen`, and `rolling` to the mix.
+- Existing `job` supports `matrix` and `parallel` strategies, adding `environment` support to it would add additional **mutually exclusive strategies** viz. `runOnce`, `canary`, `blueGreen`, and `rolling` to the mix.
 Including it in existing `job` type would complicate the user experience.
-- Deployment job targeting the environment can run on agent or on server.
+- Strong typing can help in specialized design/visual treatment

 ## Add resources to an environment